Hunter Water

 Hunter Water is a state owned corporation providing drinking water, wastewater, recycled water and some stormwater services to 500,000 people in the Lower Hunter Region in New South Wales, Australia.
 It was formed in 1892, when the Hunter District Water Supply and Sewerage Board was founded, and was later known as the Hunter District Water Board between 1938 and 1992.

 Dams and catchments

 Hunter Water supplies its customers with water sourced from Chichester Dam located north of Dungog and Grahamstown Dam located east of Raymond Terrace.
 It also utilises water from underground aquifers at the Tomago Sandbeds in Tomago.

 Desalination plant

 In January 2024, Hunter Water applied for consent to construct and operate a seawater desalination plant at Belmont, in the Lower Hunter region, at an estimated cost of $AUD530 million.
 The plant is intended to supply up to 30 million litres per day, representing around 15% of the daily average consumption in the region.
+The marine construction works, including an 830 m seawater intake pipeline, were completed in August 2026.